 University of Medical Sciences students.
 Based on the high-risk prevalence reported in different studies and considering α =0.05, d=0.05, and P=0.2, the sample size was approximately 250 subjects.
 Students who were studying for Bachelor of Sciences, Master of Sciences, and Professional Doctorate degrees at Shiraz University of Medical Sciences and consented to participate in the study were included.
-Since the questionnaire was distributed and completed online, the students expressed their consent to participate in the study through an electronic form.
+Since the questionnaire was distributed and completed online, the study through an electronic form.